murchandamus/bips/bip-update-process.md

     being interoperable, because they implemented different versions of the same BIP.
 Therefore, even changes to the specification of preliminary BIPs should be avoided, but active BIPs should never be subject to breaking changes to their specification.
+[^settled]: **What is meant with a BIP being settled?**
+    Since active BIPs should not be changed, a preliminary BIP should only be moved to Active after its Specification has been put through its paces and changes to the BIP have stopped.
 [^licenses]: **Why were some licenses dropped?**
     Among the 141 BIPs with licenses in the repository, only nine licenses have ever been used to license BIPs (although, some BIPs were made available under more than one license) and only one license has been used to license code: